meisl/lambda/README.md

 which is derived from LISP,
 which very closely resembles λ calculus]

+[TODO: Then I watched the "Lambda lecture" in the series, where Krishnamurthi gives a glance of how (principally) *anything* except pure λ calculus can be dispensed with.

+I thought: "Well, sure; have heard all this before - but still, it's fascinating!
+Still and again.
+I *must* really try it out myself, sometime..."
+]

-So I grabbed the good old "Dragon Book" [TODO: ref].
+So well, I grabbed the good old "Dragon Book" [TODO: ref].
-And once again, while reading, I said to myself: "Why haven't I *still* not written my own programming language?".
+And once again, while reading, I said to myself: "It's all not that hard, really.
+Why the hell haven't I written my own programming language yet?!".
-...which, of course, I've been saying to myself ever since I first read it.
+Which, of course, I've been saying to myself ever since I first read it...

 BTW: YouTube also has videos of the old 80's lectures of ... and ... on which the Dragon Book is based.